 The exemption for affordable residential units was included in the More Homes Built Faster Act enacted by the Province on November 28, 2022.
 Under this legislation, affordable residential units were defined within subsection 4.1 of the D.C.A. and exemptions for D.C.s were provided in respect of this definition.
 While the legislation was enacted in November 2022, the ability for municipalities to implement the exemptions required the Minister of Municipal Affairs and Housing to publish an "Affordable Residential Units for the Purposes of the Development Charges Act, 1997 Bulletin."
 This bulletin would inform the average market rent and purchase price to be used in determining which developments qualify as affordable residential units.
-As of the time of writing, the Province has released the bulletin with an effective date of June 1, 2024.
+The bulletin was published by the Minister on May 1, 2024 with an effective date of June 1, 2024.